CIA California Student Health Services

-Every student is required to submit a complete physical examination on the mandatory CIA Physical Examination Form, with required immunizations, a copy of your health insurance card, and all required papers 30 days prior to Arrival Day at The Culinary Institute of America.
+Every student is required to submit a complete physical examination on the mandatory CIA Physical Examination Form, with required immunizations, a copy of your health insurance card, and all required papers 30 days prior to Arrival Day at the CIA.
 Students will not be permitted in class unless the complete mandatory CIA Physical Examination Form and required documentation is submitted.

 California School Immunization Law requires proof of two MMR vaccinations given on or after the first birthday, and Meningitis vaccination.
-The CIA requires vaccination against Hepatitis A. Vaccination against Hepatitis B is recommended but not required.
+The CIA also requires vaccination against hepatitis A. Vaccination against hepatitis B and meningitis is recommended but not required.

-For a minor injury while on campus, there are first aid kits available in all teaching kitchens and residence halls at the CIA at Greystone.
+For minor injuries on at the CIA Greystone campus, there are first aid kits available in all teaching kitchens and residence halls.
 First aid is provided on campus by the Office of Safety and Security.
-For more serious injuries, students will need to first phone 707-963-6491, then visit JobCare, which is located five minutes away in the emergency room at St. Helena Hospital, 10 Woodland Hill, St. Helena.
-The cost of non-routine treatment, off-campus doctor visits, prescriptions, medications, and vaccines will be student responsibility.
+For more serious injuries, students will need to first phone 707-963-6491, then visit JobCare, which is located five minutes away in the emergency room at St. Helena Hospital, 10 Woodland Hill, St. Helena, CA. The cost of non-routine treatment, off-campus doctor visits, prescriptions, medications, and vaccines will be your responsibility.
 Please report hospital emergency room visits to the Office of Safety and Security.

-Students have a right to anticipate that their relationship with the professionals in Student Health Services will be one of complete confidence.
+Students have a right to anticipate that their relationship with the CIA Student Health Services will be one of complete confidence.
 All information and records pertaining to any aspect of a student's health are strictly confidential.
-Except in emergencies, information concerning the nature of illness or injury, diagnosis and treatment plan will only be provided to legally responsible parents/guardians or designated individuals with the direct knowledge and signed consent of the student.
+Except in emergencies, information concerning the nature of illness or injury, diagnosis, and treatment plan will only be provided to legally responsible parents/guardians or designated individuals with the direct knowledge and signed consent of the student.